APPLIED DIETETICS - 2021/2

 Module code: BMS2049

-This module prepares dietetic students for their B and C Placements by providing the necessary knowledge and skills to work in the work based setting, providing dietetic advice and education to service users and health care professionals.
-It will build on knowledge and skills acquired in Autumn Semester in BMS2040 complement Spring semester modules BMS2050 and BMS2051 to further prepare students for their practical dietetic training
+This module prepares dietetic students for their B and C Placements by providing the necessary knowledge and skills to work in a clinical setting, providing dietetic advice and education to service users and health care professionals.
+It will build on knowledge and skills acquired in Autumn Semester in BMS2040 and complement the Spring semester module BMS2050 Applied Nutrition to further prepare students for their practical dietetic training.
+Attendance for this module is compulsory.

 School of Biosciences and Medicine